Daniel Wissinger, assistant professor in the

 studies describing the changes these teachers went through as they worked to differentiate the content for their classrooms.

-Education, in July 2016.
+July 2016.
 This book portrays the various ways in which mentoring occurs in higher education and targets stakeholders who benefit from mentoring, namely faculty, graduate and undergraduate students, and their professional colleagues.

 Mentoring Processes in Higher Education synthesizes the professional literature on mentoring and shares examples of effective practices that address the needs of mentors and their protégés.
 Mutual benefits of mentoring are described, along with the characteristics